Danish prime minister heads to Greenland as Trump seeks control of the Arctic territory

-NUUK, Greenland (AP) — Danish Prime Minister Mette Frederiksen is traveling to Greenland on Wednesday for a three-day trip aimed at building the trust of Greenlandic officials at a time that the Trump administration is seeking control of the vast Arctic territory.
+NUUK, Greenland (AP) — Danish Prime Minister Mette Frederiksen is traveling to Greenland on Wednesday for a three-day trip aimed at building trust and cooperation with Greenlandic officials at a time when the Trump administration is seeking control of the vast Arctic territory.

-Greenland is a mineral-rich, strategically critical island that is becoming more accessible due to climate change.
+Greenland is a mineral-rich, strategically critical island that is becoming more accessible because of climate change.
 Trump has said that the landmass is critical to U.S. security.
-It is part of North America but is a semiautonomous territory belonging to the Kingdom of Denmark.
+It's geographically part of North America, but is a semiautonomous territory belonging to the Kingdom of Denmark.

 Frederiksen is due to meet the incoming Greenlandic leader, Jens-Frederik Nielsen, after an election last month that produced a new government.
 She is also to meet with the future Naalakkersuisut, the Cabinet, in a visit due to last through Friday.